 3.5 Non-Public School Outreach and Enrollment

-Outreach to non-public school entities is not an expectation of HRIs, however, HRIs may, at their discretion, enroll private schools and accept referrals from homeschooled students.
+Outreach to non-public and charter school entities is not an expectation of HRIs, however, HRIs may, at their discretion, enroll private schools and accept referrals from homeschooled students.
+Sections 3.2, 3.3, and 3.4 of this policy also apply to private schools when an HRI chooses to enroll them.

 Enrolling entities that are not public, charter, private, or home schools is outside the scope of the program.
 Outreach to and enrollment of schools outside of Texas is outside the scope of the program.
-Referrals should be accepted and processed according to the Referrals policy.

 4. Definitions

 Active School

-TCHATT services are live at the school.
+The school has a signed and executed MOU.

 Onboarding School